drscotthawley/formalyzer/README.md

   HTML, `pypdf` for PDF
 - Use the LLM *only* for *reading* the reduced input texts (+ a system prompt) and *outputting* values to assign to form fields.
-- Use another existing package (`playwright`) actually fill in those fiels.
+- Use another existing package (`playwright`) to fill in those fiels.

 ## Usage